-K. Frank Austen is an American immunologist who has dedicated his career to revealing the molecular and cellular basis of acute allergic responses.
-His discoveries have shaped our understanding of asthma, and paved the way for medicines that have benefitted millions of people with the respiratory condition.
+K. Frank Austen was an American immunologist who dedicated his career to revealing the molecular and cellular basis of acute allergic responses.
+His discoveries shaped our understanding of asthma, and paved the way for medicines that have benefitted millions of people with the respiratory condition.

 Early in his career Frank heard of an enigmatic agent that caused severe contraction of the airways in the lung and could not be ameliorated by antihistamine.
 Frank knew that asthma attacks were also unresponsive to antihistamine, sparking his curiosity that the agent might be involved in the condition.